 “I opened arches footwear on the south side of Columbia because it was really a desert for retail, and for specifically footwear options as the city has grown, and that was the problem that I was looking to solve,” Nathan said.
 “People had expressed they wanted more footwear options, and they were tired of looking for parking downtown, and the mall was no longer really seen as a fit for them for shopping.
-And so I thought ‘well, then we’ll open a shoe store out south and see how it goes,’ and I’ve heard nothing but positive feedback and excitement when people walk through the door.”
+And so I thought to get a fast loan approval and ‘well, then we’ll open a shoe store out south and see how it goes,’ and I’ve heard nothing but positive feedback and excitement when people walk through the door.”

 Using Logic To Get Lucky Results